mvdh7/PyCO2SYS/docs/index.md

   * If you use CO2SYS.m, please cite van Heuven et al. (2011) [[HPR11](refs/#HPR11)].
   * If you use errors.m or derivnum.m, please cite Orr et al. (2018) [[OEDG18](refs/#OEDG18)].
   * If you use PyCO2SYS, please mention it with a link to the Github repository: [github.com/mvdh7/PyCO2SYS](https://github.com/mvdh7/PyCO2SYS).

+## About

+PyCO2SYS is maintained by [Dr Matthew P. Humphreys](https://mvdh.xyz) at NIOZ Royal Netherlands Institute for Sea Research, Department of Ocean Systems (OCS), and Utrecht University, Texel, the Netherlands.